What is an A-frame deformity of the upper eyelid?

 How does volumising the upper eyelid work?

-Volumising treatments for the upper eyelid involve the precise placement of carefully selected product (we are unable to mention the specific product due to TGA regulations) to subtly restore volume in areas of hollowing or depletion.
-As we age, the delicate skin and underlying fat pads around the eyes naturally diminish, causing a tired or prematurely aged appearance.
-By gently replenishing volume in these areas, our experienced cosmetic doctors can achieve immediate improvements, creating a smoother, fresher and more youthful contour around the eyes.
-Results appear natural and rejuvenated, without the need for invasive surgery.
-Each treatment is individually tailored to your specific facial anatomy, ensuring balanced and aesthetically pleasing outcomes.
+Volumising treatments for the upper eyelid involve the placement of carefully selected product (we are unable to mention the specific product due to TGA regulations) to subtly restore volume in areas of hollowing or depletion.
+As we age, the delicate skin and underlying fat pads around the eyes naturally diminish.
+By gently replenishing volume in these areas, our experienced cosmetic doctors aim to achieve immediate improvements in the appearance of the upper eyelid region.
+In suitable candidates, results may appear natural and rejuvenated, without the need for invasive surgery (individual results vary).
+Each treatment is individually tailored to your specific facial anatomy, aiming for balanced and aesthetically pleasing outcomes.

 Is volumising the upper eyelid safe?